bjs2939/CS469-Group-Project/readme.md

 The downloaded file is saved under downloads/<port><pid><folder>__<file>.mp3 to keep sessions separate

---Replication and Fault Tolerance--
+---Replication and Fault Tolerance---
-To test replication, start two servers on ports 4433 and 4434.
-Connect one or more clients to 4433.
-Then kill the server running on 4433.
-Reconnect clients to 4434.
-Playback and downloads continue normally.
+The system demonstrates both replication and concurrent access:

+Start two server replicas
+    ./ssl-serveraudio 4433
+    ./ssl-serveraudio 4434

+Each server listens on a different port but serves the same ./media and ./certs folders.
+Connect multiple clients simultaneously
+    ./ssl-clientaudio 127.0.0.1 4433
+    ./ssl-clientaudio 127.0.0.1 4433

+Both clients can browse and download files at the same time, which proves threaded concurrency within a single server process

+Test replication and failover
+• while both clients are connected to 4433, stop or kill that server
+• Example: press Ctrl+C in the 4433 terminal.
+• Restart one client and connect to the backup server on 4434:
+    ./ssl-clientaudio 127.0.0.1 4434

+• The client can still list and download the same files from the replicated instance
+• This shows that multiple servers can host identical data directories for fault tolerance
+• Clients can switch between servers without changing certificates or reconfiguring security, demonstrating replication

 --Virtualization--
 The program runs under WSL2 to demonstrate virtualization.
 The environment can be verified using: wsl -l -v systemd-detect-virt hostnamectl | grep virt

 --Security--
 • All communication is encrypted using OpenSSL.